nrhrhysd616/protoc-gen-grpc-web/README.md

 This docker image has two volumes: `/out` and `/protos`.
 `/out` is the directory to write the javascript or typescript compiled files to.
 `/protos` is the directory containing your proto files.
+By passing these two volumes, the compilation file can be output to any directory.

-You could generate JavaScript compiled files for the examples by running the following:
+You can clone this Git project and you could generate JavaScript compiled files for the examples by running the following:

 ```sh
 $docker run --rm \